rwillers/occasional_prayers/davidtaylor/index.md

 ---
-title: Collects by W. David O. Taylor
+title: W. David O. Taylor — Collects and occasional prayers
 layout: index
 tagline:
-    Collects from the <a href="https://www.wdavidotaylor.com" target="_blank">Rev. Dr. W. David O. Taylor</a> (used by permission)
+    Collects and occasional prayers from the <a href="https://www.wdavidotaylor.com" target="_blank">Rev. Dr. W. David O. Taylor</a> (used by permission)
 order: source_order
 ---